mtfuller/personal-website-hugo/content/about/index.md

 #### Hello, I'm Thomas!
 I am a software developer, based out of Atlanta, Georgia.

-I'm passionate about crafting robust software, building cloud-native solutions, and watching the ever-changing FinTech industry.
+I'm passionate about crafting robust software, building cloud-native solutions, and following the ever-changing FinTech industry.

 On a more personal level, I am a Christian, saved by grace alone.
 I enjoy spending time with friends and family, strolling through nature, and playing mandolin.